kshmir/aimage/README.md

 // ...do something with the downloaded Bitmap
 ```

-There's other ways of initializing the Dimension class to make it easier.
+There's other ways of initializing the Dimension class to make it easier to get what you need.

 ```java
 // 50dp by 50dp (using a float value indicates dp)